carlykleinstern/carlykleinstern.github.io/index.md

 ### **Research**

-I make high-altitude in-situ water vapor measurements in the upper troposphere and lower stratosphere (UT/LS).
+High-altitude in-situ water vapor and water vapor isotopologue measurements in the upper troposphere and lower stratosphere (UT/LS).

 ### **Experience**